 - A good starting point is 1.5 – 1.7 grams per inch (based on a width of 16).
-For example, if you are applying to a 16 wide x 20 long area, the amount of applied pretreat will be 30 – 34 grams for an average weight garment.
+For example, if you are applying to a 16 wide x 20 long area, the amount of applied pretreat will be 30 – 34 grams.

 - Always test to find your best operating procedures for your particular situation.